Psychological Healing

 For you I descended from heaven to earth; for you I allowed myself to be nailed to the cross; for you I let my Sacred Heart be pierced with a lance, thus opening wide the source of mercy for you.
 Come, then, with trust, to draw graces from this fountain.
 I never reject a contrite heart.
 Your misery has disappeared in the depths of My mercy.
 Do not argue with Me about your wretchedness.
 You will give me pleasure if you hand over to me all your troubles and griefs.
 I shall heap upon you the treasures of My grace.

-—told to St. Faustina by Jesus
+—as told to St. Faustina

 (Diary, 1059; 1485)